 Maintaining a social life in recovery is immensely valuable to the recovery path.
 People who are socially isolated are more likely to struggle with substance abuse and are flirting with a possibility of relapse.

 Following some of the steps listed above can not only aid in the path to long-term recovery, but can also help bring back some joy in the addicts relationships again.
 Always remember you don’t have to face the journey alone.
-If you or someone you love is struggling with alcohol or drug addiction, don’t hesitate to give Raleigh House of Hope a call.
+If you or someone you love is struggling with alcohol or drug addiction, don’t hesitate to give The Raleigh House a call.